UK Insolvency Statistics

 Factors Driving Insolvency Rates

-Insolvency rates in the UK are influenced by several key economic and operational factors that you should monitor closely.
-Rising interest rates are a significant driver, as they increase borrowing costs, squeezing cash flow and making debt servicing more challenging for businesses.
+Insolvency rates in the UK may be affected by several broader economic and operational factors that you should monitor closely.
+Rising interest rates can place pressure on borrowing costs, squeezing cash flow and making debt servicing more challenging for some businesses.
 This can lead to financial distress, especially for companies with high levels of leverage.

 Inflation is another critical factor, as it erodes purchasing power and increases operational costs.
 Businesses may struggle to pass these costs onto consumers, leading to reduced profit margins.
 Furthermore, supply chain disruptions continue to pose challenges, impacting inventory levels and causing delays that can affect revenue streams.